okinta/alga-infra/README.md

 Additional setup instructions to load data is located in LastPass.

+### Windows

+This server runs Windows Server 2019.
+To create a new server, run:

+    ./server windows

+Deployment requires server2019.iso to be uploaded to Vultr.
+This image can be found in OneDrive.

 ### IQFeed Server

 This server runs IQFeed client, allowing other servers within the same private